pharmbio/big-data_course/cloud_and_docker_lab/Readme.md

-This subfolder contains lab instructions for the Cloud, VM and containers session in the course Big data i Biovetenskap
+This directory contains lab instructions for the Cloud, VM and containers session in the course Big data i Biovetenskap

 Exercises you can do to get some experience with Cloud servers, Virtual Machines and Docker